csesoc/constitution/CONSTITUTION.rst

 Inspection of books etc
 ---------------

-    Copied from section 45 of the Model Constitution.
-Added section about Arc.

 #.
 The following documents must be open to inspection, free of charge, by a member of CSESoc at any reasonable hour: